Bengali name

-Personal names in Bengali-speaking countries consist of one or several given names and a surname.
-The given is usually gender-specific.
-A name is usually cited in the "Western order" of "given name, surname", though the practise is neither adopted from the West nor universal.
-Personal names may depend generally on the person's religion and also have origins from other languages like Arabic, Persian, Sanskrit and Pali, but they are used and pronounced as according to the native Bengali language.
+Personal names in Bengali-speaking countries typically consist of one or several given names and a surname.
+While the given name is usually gender-specific, the citation of the name generally follows the "Western order" of "given name, surname".
+This practice, however, is not strictly universal.
+Personal names generally depend on the person's religion and draw origins from languages such as Sanskrit, Pali, Arabic, and Persian, though they are used and pronounced according to native Bengali norms.

 First names

-Many people in Bangladesh and West Bengal have two given names: a "good name" (ভালো নাম), which is used on all legal documents, and a "call name" or "nickname" (ডাক নাম), which family members and close friends use.
+Many people in Bangladesh and West Bengal possess two given names: a "good name" (ভালো নাম), which is used on all legal documents, and a "call name" or "nickname" (ডাক নাম), used by family members and close friends.

-The two names may or may not be at all related; for example, a man named "Shumon" or "Sumon" or "Suman" (সুমন) may be called by his dak nam (e.g. বুবাই) at home and by his bhalo nam (সুমন) elsewhere.
+The two names may not be etymologically related.
+For example, a man named "Shumon", "Sumon", or "Suman" (সুমন) may be called by his dak nam (e.g., বুবাই) at home and by his bhalo nam (সুমন) in formal settings.

-Many people also have a shortened version of their bhalo nam.
-For example, Dipu (দিপু) for Dipok (দীপক), and Faru (ফারু) for Farhana (ফারহানা), in addition to their full bhalo nam and their dak nam.
+It is also common to have a shortened version of the bhalo nam.
+For instance, Dipu (দিপু) may be used for Dipok (দীপক), and Faru (ফারু) for Farhana (ফারহানা).

-Furthermore, the “first name” may also be a part of a name as a whole.
-For example, “Abd al-Rahmaan” (pronounced Abd-ur-Rahman in Arabic nominative case) is a name in and of itself, but when cited in a Bangladeshi legal document, the first part “Abdur” is often cited as the “first name” and “Rahman” is cited as the “last name”.
+In some cases, the "first name" serves as a component of a compound name.
+For example, in the name "Abd al-Rahman" (pronounced Abd-ur-Rahman), "Abdur" may be cited as the "first name" and "Rahman" as the "last name" in legal documents, despite the theological requirement for the phrase to remain intact.

 Middle names

-Though middle names are very common in Bangladesh, not every individual has one; this applies to West Bengal as well.
-Recently, many people have begun to add their dak nam to the middle or end of their full official name, resulting in names like "Saifuddin Kanchon Choudhuri" (সাইফুদ্দীন কাঞ্চন চৌধুরী), where "Saifuddin" would be the man's bhalo nam, "Kanchon" would be his dak nam and "Choudhuri" would be his family name.
-"Saifuddin Kanchon Choudhuri" could also be written as "Saifuddin Choudhuri Kanchon" dak nam in the end, depending on the choice of the person, how he/she displays their name.
-In these situations, this man would be correctly addressed "Mr. Choudhuri", not "Mr. Kanchon".
+While middle names are common in Bangladesh and West Bengal, they are not universal.
+A modern trend involves adding the dak nam to the middle or end of the full official name.
+This can result in names such as "Saifuddin Kanchon Choudhuri" (সাইফুদ্দীন কাঞ্চন চৌধুরী), where "Saifuddin" is the bhalo nam, "Kanchon" is the dak nam, and "Choudhuri" is the family name.
+Depending on personal preference, the individual may style it as "Saifuddin Choudhuri Kanchon".